-We are committed to the Longhouse as luxurious holiday home in a sustainable and socially responsible way, minimising our impact on the environment, and with care and thought given to every aspect of its operation.
+We are committed to the Longhouse as luxurious holiday home in a sustainable and socially responsible way, minimising our impact on the environment.
+Care and thought are given to every aspect of its design and operation.

 Though sometimes called the ‘eco-house’ locally, our actions will always be meaningful and relevant, driven by a desire to do the right thing, not just to tick ‘eco-boxes’.
 Our values underpin our behaviour.
 They are not an afterthought.
-From the design of the house to the soap our guests wash with, we aim to have as low an environmental impact as possible whilst still giving every consideration to the needs of our guests and the most comfortable living space.
+From house design to hand soaps, we aim to have as low an environmental impact as possible whilst still giving every consideration to the needs of our guests and the most comfortable living space.

 Our commitment is underpinned by 6 principle action areas: (click on tabs for more )